HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 * [2019-10-28][Active] https://github.com/nical/lyon - 2D graphics rendering on the GPU in rust using path tessellation.
 For now the goal is to provide efficient SVG-compliant path tessellation tools to help with rendering vector graphics on the GPU.
 For now think of this library as a way to turn complex paths into triangles for use in your own rendering engine.
 The intent is for this library to be useful in projects like Servo and games.
 * [2019-10-28][Active] https://github.com/flutter-rs/flutter-rs - Build beautiful desktop apps with flutter and rust.
 Support Hot reload;MethodChannel, EventChannel;Async runtime using tokio;ystem dialogs;Clipboard support;Cross platform support, Runs on mac, windows, linux;Support distribution format: (windows NSIS, mac app, mac dmg, linux snap).
 * [2019-10-29][Active] https://github.com/GodotNativeTools/godot-rust - Rust bindings for GDNative.
 Godot provides a huge set of common tools, so you can just focus on making your game without reinventing the wheel.
 Godot is completely free and open-source under the very permissive MIT license.
 No strings attached, no royalties, nothing.
 Your game is yours, down to the last line of engine code.
+* [2019-11-25][Active] https://github.com/gsingh93/ggp-rs - A library for creating GGP (general game playing) players in Rust
+* [2019-11-25][Active] https://github.com/Twinklebear/tobj - A tiny OBJ loader, inspired by Syoyo's excellent tinyobjloader(https://github.com/syoyo/tinyobjloader - Tiny but powerful single file wavefront obj loader written in C++03.
+No dependency except for C++ STL.
+It can parse over 10M polygons with moderate memory and time.)
+Aims to be a simple and lightweight option for loading OBJ files, just returns two vecs containing loaded models and materials.

 ### Web UI
 * [2019-10-27][Active] https://github.com/ritz078/transform - A polyglot web converter. https://transform.tools
+* [2019-11-25][Active] https://github.com/nickel-org/rust-mustache - A Logic-less templates inspired by ctemplate and et, Mustache is a framework-agnostic way to render logic-free views.

 ### UI/Console tools
 * [2019-10-18][Active] https://github.com/rust-lang-nursery/mdBook compile md via Rust.